Benzxje/Maven-Sales-Challenge/README.md

   - Average sale value
   - Weeks to close

-### 2. Sales opportunities - provides a detailed table of currently engaging opportunities.
+### 2. Engaging Sales Opportunities
+This page provides a detailed table of currently engaging opportunities.
 This enables managers to identify potential sales.

-### 3.
+### 3. Sales by region
+This page keeps track of sales by location, industry, and product category, allowing managers to identify market trends.
+This page will contain the following charts:
+- Choropleth map of sales by location
+- Sales by industry
+- Top 5 accounts
+- Sales and conversion by product.

+### 4. Performance by Teams
+This page allows managers to track their performance compared to other teams by quarter.
+This page will contain total sales, number of won deals, conversion rates, average sale value, and average weeks to close by manager.